scenicsystems/transit-evaluator/README.md

 # transit-evaluator
-Transit Evaluator (TE) is a simple project that utilizes the Google Maps API to calculate the time efficiency of a given city.
+Transit Evaluator (TE) is a simple project that utilizes the Google Maps API to calculate the time efficiency of a given city's public transportation system.
 The user inputs a city of their choosing, and TE returns time-based statistics about that city's bus system.

 ## Usage
 TE requires a valid Google Maps API key.
 You can obtain one by checking [the official Google Maps API page.](https://developers.google.com/maps) The API key is saved to `key.txt` in the same folder that the program is located.